Structural color palette of disordered colloids in the Rayleigh scattering regime: Methods

 Taking pair correlations into account to describe structural correlations in disordered assemblies of identical particles, one can rigorously derive the following expressions for $\ell_\text{s}$ and $g$~\cite{vynck2023light}

 and

-where $\theta$ and $\varphi$ are the scattering angles and $d\Omega = \sin \theta d\theta d\varphi$.
+where $\theta$ and $\varphi$ are the scattering angles and $\text{d}\Omega = \sin \theta \text{d}\theta \text{d}\varphi$.
 These expressions should be evaluated at an effective wavenumber $k_\text{r}=k_0 \text{Re}[n_\text{eff}]$ with $k_0=2\pi/\lambda$ and $n_\text{eff}$ the effective index.

 Equations~\eqref{eq:ell_s-general} and \eqref{eq:g-general} were used to obtain the numerical results presented in Figs.~\ref{fig:spectra-exp-vs-num}-\ref{fig:physical-parameters}, where a quantitative comparison with experiments was made.
-The differential scattering cross-section $d\sigma_\text{s}/d\Omega$ was computed here using Mie theory~\cite{bohren2008absorption}.
-The refractive index of the \ZrO2 particles, $n_\text{p}$, was taken from Wood~\textit{et al.}~\cite{wood1990refractive}, see Fig.~\ref{fig:refractive-index-ZrO2-Y2O3}, and that of the ambient medium (water) was $n_\text{b}=1.33$.
+The differential scattering cross-section $\text{d}\sigma_\text{s}/\text{d}\Omega$ was computed here using Mie theory~\cite{bohren2008absorption}.
+The refractive index of the \ZrO2 particles, $n_\text{p}$, was taken from Wood~\textit{et al.}~\cite{wood1990refractive}, see Fig.~S1 in the Supporting Information, and that of the ambient medium (water) was $n_\text{b}=1.33$.
 The effective index $n_\text{eff}$ was computed using the coherent potential approximation~\cite{soukoulis1994propagation}.
 The static structure factor $S$ was evaluated using the Percus-Yevick approximation for hard spheres~\cite{wertheim1963exact}.

 Equations~\eqref{eq:ell_s-general} and \eqref{eq:g-general} can be simplified in certain limits.
 For a dilute particle assembly ($\rho \lambda^3 \ll 1$) with no control over the particle organization, the static structure factor approaches unity ($S=1$) and the effective refractive index $n_\text{eff}$ tends to the refractive index of the background medium $n_\text{b}$.
 This leads to